On minimizers and convolutional filters: theoretical connections and applications to genome analysis: Building blocks

-\begin{lemma} Let $l>w$, and let $x \in \Sigma^l$ be any string of length $l$ without duplicate k-mers.
-Then using the notation given above, if $h$ is a min-wise independent hash function, then adjacent windows share a minimizer with probability $\Pr_h(w_i = w_{i+1}) \ge \frac{w-1}{w+1}$. \end{lemma} \begin{proof} Adjacent windows share $w-1$ k-mers, and there are $w+1$ unique k-mers between the two windows.
-Thus, the Jaccard index is precisely $\frac{w-1}{w+1}$, and the proof follows from Lemma \ref{lemma:minhash}. \end{proof}
+\begin{lemma}[\cite{schleimer2003winnowing}] Let $l>w$, and let $x \in \Sigma^l$ be any string of length $l$ without duplicate k-mers.
+Then using the notation given above, if $h$ is a min-wise independent hash function, the density of random minimizers is $\frac{2}{w+1}$. \end{lemma} \begin{proof} There are $w+1$ unique k-mers between two adjacent windows.

-\begin{lemma}[\cite{schleimer2003winnowing}] Given the same setup as in Lemma \ref{lemma:minimizer-jaccard}, the density of random minimizers is $\frac{2}{w+1}$. \end{lemma} \begin{proof} As before, there are $w+1$ unique k-mers between two adjacent windows.
 The very first k-mer belongs only to the earlier window, and the last k-mer belongs only to the later window.
 When iterating across windows, a new minimizer is selected precisely when either the new (last) k-mer is the smallest (and thus the new minimizer) or when the first k-mer is the smallest (so it was the previous minimizer, and a new minimizer needs to be selected).
-Thus, on iterating to each new window, the probability of selecting a new minimizer is $\frac{2}{w+1}$, finishing the proof. \end{proof}
+Thus, on iterating to each new window, the probability of selecting a new minimizer is $\frac{2}{w+1}$ because of min-wise independence.